e.l.f. Cosmetics 'Vanity Vandals' Film: Key Findings

 They’d hide the mess, style the counter, maybe throw in a perfect mirror shot, and call it aspirational.

-e.l.f. goes the other way and provides consumers with an angle unseen before, and that choice does more work than any tagline ever could.
+e.l.f. goes the other way and provides consumers with an angle unseen before, and we think this choice does more work than any tagline ever could.

 Anyone who’s shared a sink knows that low-grade tension of someone else’s stuff creeping into your space.

-e.l.f. doesn’t resolve it and instead stretches it, exaggerates it, turns it into a narrative engine.
+e.l.f. doesn’t resolve it but instead stretches it, exaggerates it and turns it into a narrative engine.

 And then they go all in with a theater premiere, a task force storyline, and a full cast.

-It’s excessive, but meaningful and intentional, and that's why the spot has almost a million views on YouTube, barely 24 hours into the launch.
+It’s excessive, but meaningful and intentional, and that's why the film already has almost 3 million views on YouTube, just three days into the launch.

-In other news, e.l.f. recently teamed up with Liquid Death to bring back their limited-edition lip balm collab.
+In related news, e.l.f. recently teamed up with Liquid Death to bring back their limited-edition lip balm collab.

 Find the teams driving growth and engagement across every platform.
 Check out the top digital marketing agencies in our directory.